Mike Barnicle: Boston Globe resignation

+Post-Globe career

-Six months after his resignation from the Globe, the New York Daily News recruited Barnicle to write for them, and later the Boston Herald.
+Six months after he resigned from the Globe, the New York Daily News recruited Barnicle to write for them, and later the Boston Herald.
 Barnicle told reporters that he had nothing but "fond feelings for 25 years at the Globe.
 Barnicle hosted a radio show three times a week called Barnicle's View.

 Barnicle has since become a staple on MSNBC, including on Morning Joe as well as on specials on breaking news topics and presidential elections.
 Barnicle interviewed all of the candidates in the 2016 presidential race.
 He interviewed the 2020 presidential candidates through his work on Morning Joe.

 Barnicle is a devoted baseball fan and was interviewed in Ken Burns's film Baseball in The Tenth Inning movie, where he mostly commented on the 2003–2004 Boston Red Sox.
 He has also been featured in TV documentaries and programs, including Fabulous Fenway: America's Legendary Ballpark (2000); City of Champions: The Best of Boston Sports (2005); ESPN 25: Who's #1 (2005); Reverse of the Curse of the Bambino (2004); The Curse of the Bambino (2003); ESPN Sports Century (2000); Baseball (1994); and in the TV series Prime 9 (2010–2011) for MLB Network.

 Barnicle has received many honors for his work, including the Pete Hamill Award for Journalistic Excellence from the Glucksman Ireland House at New York University.